LMSystems-ai/Github-Agent/README.md

 - API Documentation: http://localhost:8123/docs
 - LangGraph Studio: https://smith.langchain.com/studio/?baseUrl=http://127.0.0.1:8123

-You can test the sdk in the `connecting.ipynb` file.
+You can test the sdk in the `connecting.ipynb` file or by following the Langgraph Studio Link.